 That’s pretty important, right?
 If you’re running trails or even walking across the yard and you step onto an uneven surface you would benefit from your foot adapting to that change in surface.

-Let’s say we’re not running on uneven surfaces, but more of a concrete jungle scenario.
-From the point of initial contact to push off, our foot goes through specific changes based on the needs of the motion.
-Now there are issues that arise where too much or too little mobility/strength can effect these circumstances, but let’s go with the norm.
+Let’s say we’re not running on uneven surfaces.
+Instead you’re navigating the concrete jungle.
+From the point of initial contact through push off, our foot goes through specific changes based on the needs of the motion.
+Now there are issues that arise where too much or too little mobility/strength can affect these circumstances, but let’s go with the norm.

 When our foot enters the ground, it should, I repeat, should, turn in.
 Turning in of the foot and ankle is known as ‘supination’.
 Think of this as locking the foot into place for impact.
-You’re about to land with 3-5x your body weight, you would ideally like the 26 bones of your foot and ankle to be stable, preventing excessive movement.
+You’re about to land with 3-5x your body weight, you would ideally like the 26 bones of your foot and ankle to be stable.
 This impact and turning in of the foot and ankle is why the outside portion of our shoe wears.

 From initial contact through mid stance, our foot ‘unlocks’ and pronates to the ground.

 The foot transitions from supination to pronation to distribute the forces of impact.
 This generally does not show wear on the bottom of your shoe unless you have poor control.
 The transition from initial contact to mid stance is controlled by key muscle groups.
 If these muscle groups are weak, it allows for excessive pronation and overstretching of specific tendons and notably, your plantar fascia.